PrzemyslawSwierzewski/Grammar-Checker/README.md

 # Grammar-Checker
-A little grammar checker that learning me how to works on arrays
+A little grammar checker that learning me how to works on arrays with iterators methods.